Yarmoski/Mass-Spectrometry-Data-Companion/README.md

 # Mass-Spectrometry-Data-Companion

 A data-processing tool created for use with Mass Spectrometry output.
 Designed to work well with excel sheets of MS data formatted to meet Radu Lab standardization specifications.
+Built for the undergraduate cancer research team at the UCLA Radu Lab.

 # Usage
 There is currently no GUI.
 However, the data can be processed manually.
 Make sure the data file is in the same directory as the data companion.